 When You Want to Change Lenders

 If you want to change lenders, opt for refinancing.
 Do you want to move your car loan from a bank or another lender to a credit union?
-Need help determining which one to go with?
 We can help.

 How Do You Refinance an Auto Loan in Canada?

-First, analyze the conditions of your existing agreement.
-Pay attention to interest rates, repayment schedules, and prepayment penalties.
+Conditions of your existing agreement: Pay attention to interest rates, repayment schedules, and prepayment penalties.
 Write these factors down to compare your current deal to other car loan refinance offers.

 Documents Required for Refinancing

-• Tax data: Gather your T4s, as lenders often ask for tax-related information.
+Tax data: Gather your T4s, as lenders often ask for tax-related information.
+Keep in mind that a self-employed applicant will have to provide Notices of Assessments and three-year proof of tax return.

-• Bank information: Provide a recent bank statement reflecting all relevant banking information within your account.
+Bank or credit union information: Provide a recent account statement reflecting all relevant banking information within your account.

 Car Loan Refinancing Steps

 Refinancing involves a few steps.
-First, you start with determining whether this financial decision fits your circumstances.
-Then, you should assess the options available for refinancing your loan.
-Finally, you get all the required documents ready to apply for refinancing.
+First, start by determining whether this financial decision fits your circumstances.
+Then, assess the options available for refinancing your loan.
+Finally, obtain all the required documents needed for you to apply for refinancing.

 Still hesitant about applying?
 Below is a detailed description of each stage of the process.